Who should join AGPI?

 - Can I really be sure the student is in safe hands with this provider?

 AGPI understands that secondary schools do not have the resources to check all of this information in advance.
 We would encourage secondary schools to join AGPI as ‘Associate Members’ and thereby encourage their existing agents/providers to become AGPI members.
+To join, secondary schools only need to complete our Online Secondary School Associate Member form.

-Overseas Partners and Agents
+Overseas Partners and Agents (Associate Members)

 In today’s study abroad market, more and more parents are choosing to send their children to Ireland to complete a placement in an Irish secondary school.
 Naturally, these parents want services that allow them to feel in control and meet their self-defined needs.
 At AGPI, we believe that the young person, their parents/legal guardians, the agent, the guardianship provider and the hosting school, all need to work in collaboration, developing processes which promote respect, participation, trust, and open and honest communication.
 When choosing a Guardianship Provider in Ireland, overseas agencies need to be sure that their partners: